pmillart/virtual-partner-bootcamp/Azure Infrastructure/Day 4 - AKS/Operationalizing Azure Kubernetes Service/WDS/WDS trainer guide - Operationalizing Azure Kubernetes Service.md

     Taints can be applied to a node pool using the `--node-taints` parameter of the `az aks nodepool add` command.
 For example:

     ```sh
-    az aks nodepool add --node-taints aks-iopspool-28993262-vmss000000 sku=iops:Schedule
+    az aks nodepool add \
+      -g ...
+      -n ...
+      --node-taints iopspool sku=iops:NoSchedule
     ```

-    **Note:** The `--node-taints` parameter is adding a taint to a node pool based on the clusters internal name for the pool - not the friendly name you used when you created the node pool originally.
-To find this name, you need to authenticate to the cluster and run `kubectl get nodes`.

-    Creating pods and specifying a toleration of `sku=iops:Schedule` will allow the pod to be scheduled on the specified node pool.
+    Creating pods and specifying a toleration of `sku=iops:NoSchedule` will allow the pod to be scheduled on the specified node pool.
 For example:

     ```yaml
     apiVersion: v1